ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 located in Central Midwestern United States (:ref:`Cheng et al., 2019<Chengetal2019>`).

-In addition, CLM’s default list of plant functional types (pfts) includes an irrigated and unirrigated unmanaged C3 crop (:numref:`Table Crop plant functional types`) treated as a second C3 grass.
+In addition, CLM's default list of plant functional types (pfts) includes an irrigated and unirrigated unmanaged C3 crop (:numref:`Table Crop plant functional types`) treated as a second C3 grass.
 The unmanaged C3 crop is only used when the crop model is not active and has grid cell coverage assigned from satellite data, and